oracle/macaron/tests/integration/README.md

 We typically have the test cases for the container image being a subset of the test cases for the Macaron Python package.
 We can mark the test cases shared for both purposes with the `shared-docker-python` tag.
 When we do integration testing for the container image, we can add the argument `--include-tag shared-docker-python` to filter only test cases tagged with `shared-docker-python`.

-Some other use cases of this tagging feature in our current setup:
-- We can have test cases that **only** run for the container image.
-In the integration tests for the Macaron Python package, test cases marked with `docker-only` are not run.
-Note that `docker-only` shouldn't be used with `shared-docker-python`.
-- Test cases marked with `skip` are not run.

 ```bash
 # Test the container image with test cases having the `docker` tag.
 $ python ./tests/integration/run.py run --include-tag docker ./all/cases/...